 It is a deterrent for parasites, bacteria and fungus reducing allergies, asthma, urinary infection, ear infection, digestive problems, menstrual pain & bloating, rheumatism, itching, inflammation, pain, swelling scabies, lice, insect bites, cuts & wounds.

-Topically Lavender assists with balance of sebum, oily areas, sagging, firmness, scars & stretch marks, dermatitis and sensitive rash..
+Topically Lavender assists with most skin conditions including: dry skin, balance of sebum, oily areas, sagging, firmness, elasticity, scars, stretch marks, dermatitis and various sensitive rashes or irritated areas.